jnsgruk/concierge/README.md

 juju:
   # (Optional): Channel from which to install Juju.
   channel: <channel>
-  # (Optional): A map of model-defaults to set when bootstrapping Juju controllers.
+  # (Optional): A map of model-defaults to set when bootstrapping *all* Juju controllers.
   model-defaults:
     <model-default>: <value>
-  # (Optional): A map of bootstrap-constraints to set when bootstrapping Juju controllers.
+  # (Optional): A map of bootstrap-constraints to set when bootstrapping *all* Juju controllers.
   bootstrap-constraints:
     <bootstrap-constraint>: <value>